mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ![Overview of test workflow](ansible_network_testing.png)

-Quoting from the containerlab webpage, the more specifically state:
+Quoting from the containerlab webpage, that more specifically state:
 ```
 Containerlab focuses on the containerized Network Operating Systems,
 which are typically used to test network features and designs, such as: